anjos/popster/README.rst

 Then, you can build dependencies one by one, in order::

   $ conda-build deps/mediainfo
-  $ for v in 2.7 3.4 3.5 3.6; do for p in pymediainfo argh pathtools watchdog zc.buildout; do conda-build deps/$p --python=$v; done; done
+  $ for v in 2.7 3.4 3.5 3.6; do for p in pymediainfo argh pathtools watchdog zc.buildout ipdb; do conda-build deps/$p --python=$v; done; done

 To upload all built dependencies (so you don't have to re-build them everytime), do::